Flat Roof Repair Basics

 If you have leaks on a gravel roof, it’s best to call a pro to inspect for needed flat roof repair.
 We have found that with a gravel roof it is not as straightforward to identify wear.
 If you have any equipment platforms or parapet walls look for deterioration in places where the smooth white membranes where used.

-J and J offers free inspections (except for homes listed or in escrow) for all roofing needs including flat and services the entire area including Sherman Oaks, Pasadena, Studio City, Burbank, Encino, and Glendale.
+J and J Roofing offers free inspections (except for homes listed or in escrow) for all roofing needs including flat roof repair and services the entire Los Angeles area including Sherman Oaks, Pasadena, Studio City, Burbank, Encino, Woodland Hills and Glendale.